 Sophisticated burglars might even try to force a power outage.
 They may cut phone lines which render a landline useless too.
 That's why you should have a fully charged cellphone on standby at all times.

 Sometimes what is posted online is out of your control.
-That's why Google got in to so much hot water over their Street View product which is incorporated in to Google Maps.
+That's why Google got into so much hot water over their Street View product which is incorporated into Google Maps.
 Because someone can easily use the product for nefarious purposes, such as planning a burglary.
-Don't believe me?
-Try looking up your address using the capsule above and you may be surprised.

-After the mass shooting incident in Connecticut, at Sandy Hook Elementary School, there has been a lot of debate in the USA over gun laws.
-A New York newspaper recently published a list of gun permit holders, and this outraged a lot of people, as they claimed burglars looking to target an area could see which houses are owned by people who own guns, and will therefore be more likely go for those houses belonging to people who don't own guns.
+After the mass shooting incident in Connecticut at Sandy Hook Elementary School, there was a lot of debate in the USA over gun laws.
+In response to the mass shooting, a suburban New York newspaper published a list of gun permit holders, and this outraged a lot of people, as they claimed burglars looking to target an area could see which houses are owned by people who own guns and will therefore be more likely go for those houses belonging to people who don't own guns.

 Don’t stop to assist people on the side of the road.
 If they needed help so desperately they would call friends or family, or maybe even roadside assistance.
 You’ll get out to go and help them, and they’ll mug you and possibly kill you, and drive off in your vehicle too.
 They could take it a step further and easily find out where you live by looking through your wallet, your ID, your papers in the glove compartment and get your address, and go there.

 Likewise, if somebody tries to make you stop and help you with a broken taillight, keep driving if you don’t know them personally.
 It is the duty of traffic cops or metro police to point out such faults to people, so if a metro policeman orders you to stop, then you should.
 People should really do an inspection of their vehicles before they leave home in any case.
 That way they’ll know there's nothing wrong with their vehicle and that the other person is just trying to con them.